This article is part of a larger series on POS Systems.

 Square Offers Intuitive Store Setup

 Square Online’s dashboard is very intuitive.
-Its setup guide outlines the steps to launch your store in the form of automated prompts—allowing you to build your store without any technical assistance.
+When we built our demo store, its setup guide was particularly helpful because it outlines the steps to launch your store with automated prompts—allowing you to build your store without any technical assistance.
 You can choose to watch video tutorials (all of which are accessible from the user dashboard) or go straight to building the website using the setup wizard.
+We did both, and found that we can intuitively go through the setup without any challenges, even without the videos.

-Shopify offers a similar setup, but its website builder is a bit clunky and doesn’t provide drag-and-drop features based on our initial testing; we found Square Online’s website builder easier to navigate.
-We were given choices to add or remove from an existing template, with real-time changes reflecting—so you can easily change your choices if needed.
-In our guide, we outline the steps on how to set up a free Square Online store.
+Shopify offers a similar setup, but since it gives you all the bells and whistles to build a full website and online store, it can take a while to find features you want to add to your site.
+That said, we found Square Online’s website builder easier to navigate.
+We were given options to add or remove from an existing template, with real-time changes reflecting—so you can easily change your choices if needed.

 Shopify Provides Better Store Inventory Management